PHNX-MOD/Machine_Learning_sport_Model/README.md

 listed as the home team.

 1. box scores.csv
 Box scores are tables that represent the match statistics at a player/team level.
 This dataset in particular, is displaying the main basketball statistics for each fixture, at the team level.
-There will be data on:
+There will be data on:<br />
 • Number of shots made<br/>
 • Number of shots attempted <br />
 • Number of rebounds <br />